fnc-test/product-knowledge/README.md

 These are the sub-modules of the Hey Catena! product (and their respective sub-folders)

-- [Ontology](ontology/README.md) hosts the CX domain ontologies (and the fully merged CX ontology) describing the semantics of Catena-X.
+- [Ontology](ontology/README.md) hosts the CX domain ontologies (including the full-fledged CX ontology) describing the semantics of Catena-X.
 - [Dataspace](dataspace/README.md) hosts the Gaia-X/IDS Dataspace extensions for both providers and consumers which help to implement the semantics of Catena-X.
-- [UX](ux/README.md) hosts the User Experience components and a sample portal/development environment for the semantics and semantic-driven logic and apps.
+- [UX](ux/README.md) hosts the User Experience components and a sample portal/development environment for developing and executing semantically-driven logic and apps.
-- [Infrastructure](infrastructure/README.md) hosts the "Infrastructure as Code" descriptions for easy deployment of above artifacts.
+- [Infrastructure](infrastructure/README.md) hosts "Infrastructure as Code" descriptions for easy deployment of above artifacts.

 Besides the markdown documentation including this file, we have some helper folders

 - [Github](.github) contains all workflows and CI/CD processes.
   - [Github CI/CD Workflow](.github/workflows/codeql.yaml) builds and unit-tests all artifacts, checks source and binary code quality using CodeQL and publishes the results (only main branch).
-  - [Github KICS Workflow](.github/workflows/kics.yaml) checks Docker Buildfiles and Helm Charts for the most common vulnerabilities.
+  - [Github KICS Workflow](.github/workflows/kics.yml) checks Docker Buildfiles and Helm Charts for the most common vulnerabilities.
 - [Maven](.mvn) contains bootstrap code for the main build system.

 And some related scripts and settings